majdjamal/image_segmentation/README.md

 (Figure 3.
 Oranges segmented with (A) 2 clusters, and (B) 3 clusters)

 ### Humans walking
-We can use K-Means to locate humans that are walking.
-The original image is shown in Figure 4, and the result of using 2 clusters is shown in Figure 5.
+Image segmentation can be used for pre processing.
+Consider the image in Figure 4.
+There are no clear edges because humans are walking.
+We can highlight these humans with image segmentation, and it becomes easier to detect edges.
+The segmentation result is demonstrated in Figure 5.

 <img src="https://i.ibb.co/2dyYD8w/walking.jpg" width="400" height="300">